jano7/executor/README.md

 # Key Sequential Executor
-This small library provides a optimized solution to a problem where tasks for a particular key need to be processed sequentially as they arrive.
+This small library provides an optimized solution to a problem where tasks for a particular key need to be processed sequentially as they arrive.
 This kind of problem can be solved by a [SingleThreadExecutor]( https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Executors.html#newSingleThreadExecutor--), however it is not efficient.
 The issue is that the tasks for unrelated keys are not being processed in parallel, instead they are put